-- If you’re using a blocking mat, you may want to interlock more than one, depending on the size of your garment.
+- If you’re using a blocking mat, you may want to interlock more than one, depending on the size of your piece.

-- Place it in a soft dry towel.
-Roll up the towel to get any extra moisture out of your work.
+- Roll the towel to get any extra moisture out of your work.

-- Stomping on the rolled up towel will help remove extra water.
+- Stomping on the rolled up towel removes extra water

 - Lay your knitted pieces on the blocking mat/towel

 - Stretch out to the desired length and width.

 - Grab t-pins (or rust proof sewing pins)

 - Pin every few inches around the perimeter.